GSA/notifications-api/docs/all.md

 1. All PRs must be approved by another developer
 1. PRs to `main` and `production` branches must be merged by a someone with the `Administrator` role.
 1. PR documentation includes a Security Impact Analysis
-1. PRs that will impact the Security Posture must be approved by the US Notify ISSO.
+1. PRs that will impact the Security Posture must be approved by the Notify.gov ISSO.
 1. Any PRs waiting for approval should be talked about during daily Standup meetings.

 ### notifications-api & notifications-admin